 • verbally express needs through direct requests.

-• understand that information can be gained by generating questions and seeking answers
+| All students should • understand that conversation is interactive. • begin to understand that the setting influences rules for communication. • understand that information can be gained by generating questions and seeking answers

-Remembering, Understanding
+| Remembering, Understanding |

 1. During a shared reading experience, sit close to the students to read a poem, rhyme, song, or story written in large-text format and illustrated with a strong match between pictures and text.
 (A big book is an example of such a text.)
 Before beginning to read, ask students to predict what they think the text will be about by looking at the cover and title page pictures.
 Read a portion of the text and ask students if any of their predictions have come true.
 During the reading of the text, stop once or twice at an appropriate story point to lead students to confirm or modify previous predictions and make new ones based on the reading and pictures.